CarsonKY/PierCarson.FinalProj.May2022/README.md

 ## Description

-A mobile friendly mockup restaurant featuring animation, Google API, and multimedia to present the customer the best online experience
+A mobile friendly mockup restaurant featuring animation, an editable menu via Google API, PHP and multimedia to present the customer the best online experience

 ## Tech used in build